Shared Flavors , Shared Memories

 A Texas barbecue tray with sliced brisket, sausage, pickles, coleslaw, beans, and white bread.

-A Texas barbecue plate with brisket, sausage, pickles, coleslaw, beans, and slices of white bread.
+A Texas barbecue plate at Franklin Barbecue.
 Photo by the author.

 A busy meokja-golmok (먹자골목) inside a Seoul market with rows of food stalls and diners seated along the counters.